Jean Cocteau – Illustrated autograph poem – “Uccello”.

 And the headlights

-I fight without wings and paws in the air with spears.
+I fight without wings and with my legs in the air, wielding spears.

 _______________________________________________________

-Numerous ink stains giving the manuscript a very aesthetic character.
+Numerous ink stains give the manuscript a strong aesthetic character.

-On the back, sketch of a head in brown pencil.
+On the back, a sketch of a head in brown pencil.

 Contact form